Share This Article

 - Investing and trading on the ZSE, FINSEC and VFEX

-An Awards Night will then conclude the 2022 Zimbabwe Annual Investor Forum by recognising individuals and corporates that have been instrumental promoting domestic and international investment flows in the country.
-The event is expected attract delegates from different spheres of the economy and this should include Policy Makers, Parastatals Executives, Insurance Firms, Pension Fund Managers, Local Authorities Executives, Development Finance Institutions, Private Equity Investors, Legal Practitioners, Bankers, Property Developers, Regulators and Academia.
-For registrations, sponsorships, and exhibitions, email email@example.com or call +263 773 417 267/ +263 78 358 4745.
+The 2022 Zimbabwe Annual Investor Forum will also recognize individuals and corporates that have been instrumental promoting domestic and international investment flows in the country.
+The event is expected to attract delegates from different spheres of the economy and this should include Policy Makers, Parastatals Executives, Insurance Firms, Pension Fund Managers, Local Authorities Executives, Development Finance Institutions, Private Equity Investors, Legal Practitioners, Bankers, Property Developers, Regulators and Academia.
+For registrations, sponsorships, and exhibitions, email firstname.lastname@example.org or call +263 773 417 267/+263 78 358 4745.